neo4j-drivers/testkit/README.md

     you also need to set:
   * `TEST_AWS_ECR_URI`
     The URL to the docker container registry where nightly builds are stored.
+  * `TEST_BACKEND_TIMEOUT`
+    The default socket timeout to use when waiting for the TestKit backend to respond.
+This can be any finite float value (in seconds).
+    The default is `60.0` seconds.

 ```console
 export TEST_DRIVER_NAME=go